killthebuddh4/gadfly/README.md

 ![Process Control](./assets/process-control.png)

 One hangup I have with the above diagram is that it only allows for synthetic nodes to emit events.
 I'm not sure that's not ok, but I'm not sure it's ok either.
 I need to keep thinking this through.

+2024-04-02-00

+So we have a

+- signal (definition, spec)
+- o

+So every node has a

+governor, controller, and supervisor

+the controller is responsible for interpreting feedback

+controller's responsibility is generating patches supervisor's responsibility is handling errors (generate a patch or propagate?) governor's responsibility is generating feedback

+governor generates feedback, only inside synthetic nodes supervisor generates feedback, only inside analysis nodes hypervisor maintains system-wide invariants

+evaluate
+QA (target, result) -> delta
+feedback
+ENGR (target, result, delta) -> feedback patch
+SUPERVISOR (history, feedback) -> patch iterate
+TECHNICIAN (node, patch) -> next node

+throw errors
+catch errors

+governor
+supervisor
+controller
+hypervisor

+every edge
+every node

+in general, nodes can _only_ talk to their children

+governor -> a node can generate feedback and send it to all children controller -> the child receives feedback and then generates a patch agent -> a patch is then applied to the node to create a new node

+Analysis might sometimes be a lossy operation.
+We need some kind of a mechanism to rehydrate child nodes.

+Governors are responsible for multi-hop loss management related to specific details of the synthetic data.
+This is like the synthetic cybernetic flow.

+Hypervisors are responsible for maintaining system-wide invariants, invariants are properties that do not change as synthetic data changes.

+Supervisors are responsible for failure management, in some sense.
+Supervisors are more about execution and analytic stuff.

+Controllers take in patches and output new nodes.

+feedback -> patch -> node

+Every node has a controller which is responsible for iterating on the node

+_The most important thing, which I'm thinking about very very very indirectly, is how to keep the context windows small.
+I think if you can keep context windows from blowing up, you can build something insane._

+The governor is responsibe for defining the target signal.

+The supervisor's role is for keeping the thing running.

+The controller's role is to integrate feedback into new versions.

+The hypervisor's role is to maintain system invariants.

+2024-04-02-01

+Ok so I think it's too early get too caught up in the cybernetic components.
+I've settled on four decisions that I think are future-proof and enough to keep moving:

+I need _something_ that has visibility to the overall _reference signal derivation_ process.

+I need _something_ that has visibility to the overall _real signal generation_ process.

+I need _something_ that maintains generic invariants in certain parts of the systm

+I need _something_ that is only and fully responsible for a single node's history.